Alessandro Borghese: Cooking and restaurateur career

-Upon his return in Italy, Borghese worked in several restaurants in Milan and Rome, and also wrote a series of books that became bestsellers.
+Upon his second return in Italy, Borghese worked in several restaurants in Milan and Rome, which he said was the city that struck him the most, stating that Rome was "the place where I worked the most.
+However, the three months in Paris, the three in New York, the six in San Francisco, and the year in London also shaped me at an age when I was hungry for knowledge and understanding."
+He also wrote a series of books that became bestsellers.
 In 2009, he wrote L'abito non fa il cuoco.
 La cucina italiana di uno chef gentiluomo (2009), which was published by Rizzoli.
 This was followed by Tu come lo fai?
 I tuoi piatti preferiti in più di 100 ricette dello chef (2013), which was published by Mondadori; Kitchen Shuffle.
 Storie di cucina in musica (2014), which was a recipe book, plus two CDs produced by Columbia Records containing 30 tracks within six musical journeys, spanning from rock music to jazz to hardcore and classic ballads, by a range of international artists, including among others Bob Dylan, Marvin Gaye, Louis Armstrong & His All Stars, and Spin Doctors; Alessandro Borghese Kitchen Sound.
 Senti come suona questo piatto!
 (2017), which was published by Mondadori Electa; Cacio&Pepe.
 La mia vita in 50 ricette (2018), which was published by Solferino; and Alessandro Borghese.
 4 ristoranti.
 Il libro guida ai ristoranti del programma (2019), which was published by Mondadori Electa.
+In 2013, he also created the Paginafood web portal, which was dedicated to Italian gastronomic excellence and designer kitchen utensils.

 During his career, Borghese was involved in consulting in the restaurateur business, licensing, advertising, and publishing, and for this purpose founded in 2010, alongside his wife who is the managing director, the Milan-based AB Normal – Eatertainment Company.
-In late 2017, Borghese opened his first restaurant in Milan, called Alessandro Borghese – Il lusso della semplicità; located in the CityLife area, on the first floor, Borghese said in an interview with the Corriere della Sera: "No one in Italy opens a restaurant on the first floor.
+He described it as "our restaurant, TV production, branding, and food consulting company, with an in-house team supported by marketing and communications.
+We work with over sixty people and under the brand ... of my restaurant in Milan.
+Simplicity in the kitchen means many things.
+It could mean reducing a dish to its basic form or focusing on one ingredient to experience its essence.
+In any case, 'simple' in the kitchen rarely means 'easy.'
+Simplicity is the foundation of genius; without knowledge, there is no flavor!"
+In late 2017, Borghese opened his first restaurant in Milan, called Alessandro Borghese – Il lusso della semplicità.
+Located in the CityLife area, on the first floor of Palazzo Giò Ponti, Borghese said in an October 2017 interview with the Corriere della Sera: "No one in Italy opens a restaurant on the first floor.
 It only happens in New York.
 But I want to surprise."
-In June 2022, he opened his second restaurant in Venice, called AB – Il lusso della semplicità.
-Both of his restaurants are family-friendly as many children watch Borghese on television and go to his restaurants.
-In the 2025 Michelin Guide, Borghese's restaurant in Venice did not yet earn a star but received a special mention.
+His most famous recipe is cacio e pepe, and the restaurant area, covering around 700 square meters, also includes the headquarters of his company, combining administrative offices and rooms for cooking classes, dinners, or private events, and the cocktail bar.